samsonleegh/workout_counter/README.md

 | Input Resolution | 161 |
 | Detection Type | Single |

+The innovative approach of posenet that makes it works while lies in its processing of co-ordinates prediction.
+The model first predicts the heatmap of 17 sets of joint co-ordinates, a further set of offset vectors (34) are predicted which are used to 'push' the heatmap predictions into the accurate positions.
+The loss function to be optimised is based on the actual vs predicted differences of joint co-ordinates.
+For more [details](https://medium.com/tensorflow/real-time-human-pose-estimation-in-the-browser-with-tensorflow-js-7dd0bc881cd5).

 Following which, there are two approaches to build a classifying layer on top of the pre-trained layer.

 1) <i>Machine-learning based classifier.</i> This approach feeds the output of the pre-trained layer (34 joint co-ordinates of the posture - eyes, elbows, knees, etc.) into a model to learn the exercise movements.
 The benefit of the approach would be that the learning of the model <b>to identify various components of an exercise pose</b>, only if a human correctly perform these components would the motion be classified as a count.
 The cons, however, is the <b>requirement of extensive dataset</b> in terms of camera angle and positioning of the various exercises - simply because the machine will not be able to learn/classify exercise in camera positions which it has not captured before.